Four Key Stakeholder Management Processes for Project Managers

 From there, you will be able to identify the groups or categories of people that are most likely to be impacted.

-By the way, if you haven’t already, consider creating a stakeholder management plan as part of this process!
+By the way, if you haven’t already, consider creating a stakeholder management plan as part of this process.

 2. Prioritizing Stakeholders

-Illustration showing three cards with avatars.
+Illustration showing three cards with avatars to represent a project manager and stakeholders.

 You won’t need to manage or engage with all your stakeholders in the same way.
 In fact, to make the best use of your resources, it’s a good idea to break up your list into groups so that you can prioritize your stakeholders.
 One good way to approach this is with stakeholder analysis and stakeholder mapping.
 This will help you understand why and how you need to engage with different groups in the stakeholder management process.